Omni Bedford Springs Resort: Golf course

 The resort's golf course was originally designed by Spencer Oldham in 1895 and is one of the oldest courses in the United States.
 In 1901, head professional Charles Thorn worked to improve the course by rebuilding greens and tee boxes and installing an irrigation system using the natural springs found in the area as a water source.

 In 1912, A.W.
 Tillinghast redesigned the course bringing it down to 9 holes.
 In 1923, Donald Ross redesigned the course again and brought it back to 18 holes.
 During the resorts extensive restoration, the golf course was brought back to the design that Donald Ross created in 1923.

 As part of the resorts relaunch, an extensive renovation of the Tillinghast/Ross course was undertaken.
 The historical course had suffered over time from sediment filling in the margins of the waterways, and from "modern" approaches to landscape in the 1950s, which tried to "tidy-up" the creek edges with a "mown-lawn" approach.
 The renovation of the course, renamed the Bedford Springs Old Course, restored the natural spring bed with native grasses and other natural materials indigenous to the flood plain.
 Befitting the course's siting next to Shober's Run, there are water features apparent at nearly every hole.

 The spa

-Fed by the recently discovered eighth spring, the Springs Eternal Spa is a 30000 sqft spa and salon that pays homage to what has historically made Bedford Springs such an alluring destination.
-The spa's signature treatment, called The Bedford Baths, is a ritual of immersing the body alternatively in hot and cool pools and soaking in herb-infused steam from the mineral-rich springs.
+Fed by the eighth spring, the Springs Eternal Spa is a 30,000-square-foot (2,800 m2) spa and salon based on the history of Bedford Springs.
+The spa's standard treatment, called The Bedford Baths, involves immersing the body alternately in hot and cool pools and soaking in herb-infused steam from the mineral springs.